 The extras is really where things start to go astray here.
 Though Stephen La Rivière had his own original ideas for extras for this release, sadly his talents were not used here and Network decided to go it alone.
-The sole extras are two 8 minute interviews - one with Pauline Collins7 and one with John Alderton8 - taken from Gloria Hunniford's talk show Sunday, Sunday.
+The sole extras are two eight-minute interviews – one with Pauline Collins7 and one with John Alderton8 – taken from Gloria Hunniford's talk show Sunday, Sunday.

 The Pauline Collins interview is almost all about her film Shirley Valentine and fails to mention Upstairs, Downstairs (let alone Thomas & Sarah) even once.
 The Alderton offering is more interesting as he is a far less familiar face in the world of talk shows.
 UpDown gets a brief mention, as do some of his other series like Please Sir!, Father's Day and Emergency – Ward 10.
 Alderton relates a very funny anecdote about the latter series when he remembers that his first words as his doctor character were: "Mrs Brown, you've got auto-immune haemolytic anaemia, with congenital polycystic kidneys and bilateral hydromorphosis."
 That's not a line I'd like to have to remember for a live TV show!

 Admittedly, there is very little relevant ancillary material to Thomas & Sarah in the vaults, but a little digging would have yielded a couple of Alderton/Collins items with a bit more relevance to Thomas & Sarah (or, at least, Upstairs, Downstairs).
 For example, Dennis Norden's It'll Be Alright On The Night used (at least one, but probably more) out-takes from T&S. Also, there was a brief item which featured Alderton and Collins (with a lot of their UD colleagues) shown as part of LWT's 21st birthday celebrations from 1989.
 This is certainly not an Earth-shattering piece of television, but it does represent the only on-screen UpDown reunion the pair have been involved with since the original series ended.

-1 All episodes in the Season 4 set have original slates, LWT jingles and endcaps.
+1 All episodes in the Season Four set have original slates, LWT jingles and endcaps.

 2 From, respectively, LWT's Russell Harty Plus (tx 5/4/74) and Russell Harty (tx 18/10/74).